mgrowette/albums-artists/README.md

   "type": "artist"
 }
 ```
 When this is created, a successfully-created album will result in a `201 - Created` response and the album will be returned in the response body.
-The response body will include `_id` and `_rev` properties:
+The response body will include `id` and `rev` properties:

 ```
  {
+    "ok": true,
-  "_id": "artist_manic-street-preachers",
+    "id": "artist_manic-street-preachers",
-  "_rev": "1-lkik645shfa893258235hadf",
-   "name": "Manic Street Preachers",
-  "country": "Wales",
-  "founded": "1986",
-  "description": "A Welsh rock band, formed in 1986 in Blackwood, Caerphilly and consisting of James Dean Bradfield (lead vocals, lead guitar), Nicky Wire (bass guitar, lyrics) and Sean Moore (drums, percussion, soundscapes).
-They are often colloquially known as the Manics.", "type": "artist"
+    "rev": "1-lkik645shfa893258235hadf"
  }
 ```

 ## Get an Artist
 Get an artist via `GET` from the `/artists/:id` route, passing in the ID.
 ```
-GET /artists/artists_manic-street-preachers
+GET /artists/artist_manic-street-preachers
 ```
 When this is called, a successfully-found item will result in a `200 - OK` response and the album will be returned in the response body.
 The response body will include the `_id` and `_rev` properties.